Embedded Base Boot Requirements (EBBR) Specification

 EBBR was written as a response to the lack of boot sequence standardization in the embedded system ecosystem.
 As embedded systems are becoming more sophisticated and connected, it is becoming increasingly important for embedded systems to run standard OS distributions and software stacks, or to have consistent behaviour across a large deployment of heterogeneous platforms.
 However, the lack of consistency between platforms often requires per-platform customization to get an OS image to boot on multiple platforms.

 A large part of this ecosystem is based on U-Boot and Linux.
 Vendors have heavy investments in both projects and are not interested in large scale changes to their firmware architecture.
 The challenge for EBBR is to define a set of boot standards that reduce the amount of custom engineering required, make it possible for OS distributions to support embedded platforms, while still preserving the firmware stack that product vendors are comfortable with.
-Or in simpler terms, EBBR is designed to solve the embedded boot mess by adding a defined standard (UEFI) to the existing firmware projects (U-Boot).
+Or in simpler terms, EBBR is designed to reduce the embedded boot differences by implementing a widely accepted standard (UEFI) in existing firmware projects (U-Boot).

 However, EBBR is a specification, not an implementation.
 The goal of EBBR is not to mandate U-Boot and Linux.
 Rather, it is to mandate interfaces that can be implemented by any firmware or OS project, while at the same time work with both Tianocore/EDK2 and U-Boot to ensure that the EBBR requirements are implemented by both projects.
 [1]